 Do Non-Clumping Litters Come In Other Materials Besides Clay?

 Another great benefit of non-clumping litters is that they come in a variety of environmentally safe materials.
-Clay litters do not break down and can't be recycled.
+Clay litter does not break down and can't be recycled.
 The only way to properly dispose of them is in the trash.

 However, non-clumping litter made from pine, corn, newspaper, and other organic materials, can break down in the environment.
-Natural litters do not give off any dust and are without any harmful chemicals or added fragrances.
+Natural litter does not give off any dust and is without any harmful chemicals or added fragrances.

 Amazon offers a non-clumping litter made from pine pellets here